Last Updated on October 29, 2018

-Willow and Thatch knows it is very difficult to bear that Poldark Season 3 is a ways off, but here’s the good news: there are four new period dramas coming up, and one wonderful returning series.
-Below you’ll find descriptions of the historical costume dramas in the PBS Masterpiece line-up, with premiere and return dates.
+Willow and Thatch knows it is very difficult to bear that Poldark Season 3 is a ways off, but here’s the good news: the schedule includes both new and returning period series.
+You’ll find descriptions of the historical costume dramas in the PBS Masterpiece line-up, with premiere and return dates.
 At the end of the post there is even some news about what’s coming up in the summer: scroll down to Wait!
 Where’s My Show?

 The highly anticipated new drama series about the epic life of Queen Victoria is almost here!
 Jenna Coleman (Doctor Who) stars as the young Victoria, a tiny (4’11”), neglected teenager who overnight became Queen and eventually the most powerful woman in the world.